 Compliance is checked by inspection and measurement and by electric strength tests.

 Where ROUTINE TESTS are required, the test voltage is the relevant test voltage of 5.2.2.
-The electric strength tests apply to the overall SUPPLEMENTARY OF REINFORCED INSULATION.
+The electric strength tests apply to the overall supplementary insulation or reinforced insulation.

 2.10.5.4 Wound components